mundalo/tetris/README.md

     Down arrow: Fall towards the pile
     Spacebar: Vertical move to position a piece in a hole in the pile

+## How to run

+npm run build
+npm start

 -----

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).